olli0601/PANGEA.HIV.sim/README.md

 within-host phylogeny of the index case, and any onward transmission events or sampling events as tips.
 Infection and onward transmission times are taken from the epidemic simulation, and sampling times are described further below.
-Under these tip and date constrains, the within-host phylogeny of the index case is simulated assuming an increasing effective population size (lognormal model, parameters `v.N0tau`, `v.r`, `v.T50`).
+Under these tip and date constrains, the within-host phylogeny of the index case is simulated assuming an increasing effective population size (logistic model, parameters `v.N0tau`, `v.r`, `v.T50`).
 For each new infection, the process is repeated and the within-host phylogenies of newly infected individuals are concatenated to the corresponding transmission tips of their transmitter.
 The model assumes that a single transmitted virion leads to clinical infection of the newly infected individual.
 For each index case, the simulation produces a dated viral phylogeny that is rooted at the index case and has as tips